It only took 30 minutes to trigger a reflexion on a century old problem.

 Isn’t it time to provide suitable options for women which would be safe and intimate?

 These questions reinforced Nathalie’s conviction that it was time to tackle one of the many taboos surrounding women: the lack of access to sanitary facilities.

 In 2018, she collaborated with ergonomists, psychologists and had her urinal tried by user panels.
-By doing so she wanted to make sure from the get-go that her urinal met her personal requirements as well as those of the women she created it for.
+By doing so she wanted to make sure from the get-go that her urinal met her personal requirements as well as any other woman.

-The success was almost immediate.
-Toilet rental companies, sporting events, music festivals and users all agreed on the efficacity of a solution that was long overdue for women.
+The success was immediate.
+Toilet rental companies, sporting events, music festivals and users all agreed on the need efficacity of a solution that was long overdue for women.

 Following this remarkable success and growth, madamePee is confidently launching their urinals internationally starting from 2020 in Belgium, Spain and Canada among other countries.

 The female urinals will be deployed in Belgium, Portugal in Spain and in Canada among other countries.